c-villain/c-villain.github.io/General/api_validator_en.md

-# OpenAPI JSON Validation: Finding Broken API Responses
+# OpenAPI JSON Validation: Finding Broken API Responses via apivalidator.ru

 Agree, it would be convenient to have a simple tool that allows you to:
-— upload a Swagger spec
+- upload a Swagger spec
-— paste a real API response
+- paste a real API response

 and immediately understand:

-— whether it’s valid
+- whether it’s valid
-— and if not — why
+- and if not — why

 Here it is — [apivalidator.ru](https://apivalidator.ru).

 A simple service that helps you quickly check whether a real API response matches its specification and shows exactly where the problem is.